DACA News: The Latest

 The government and DHS are legally bound by the 2012 memo that created the DACA program and currently have a procedure for reviewing and approving renewals.
 Therefore, there is no reason why they should deny or reject any pending application for renewal.

-Update August 25, 2020: USCIS will continue to process DACA renewals but will only give work permits for one year instead of two years.
+Update December 4, 2020: USCIS continue to process DACA renewals and new applicants and must give work permits for two years.

 If I have DACA, can I now apply for advance parole?